 You’re not a TV presenter, so don’t try and be a fake one.

-Some of your audience may even know you and think it’s really weird if you put on a completely different persona.
+Some of your audience may even know you and think it’s weird if you put on a completely different persona.

 Pretending to be someone you are not takes acting skill.
 Unless you’re an actor make it as easy for yourself as possible.